backk-node/backk-cli/README.md

 ## Create a new Backk microservice project

 Execute the below command to create a new Backk microservice project.
-This command will create a directory with given `microservice-name` in the current directory.
+This command will create a directory named `microservice-name` in the current directory.

 ```bash
 npx backk-cli@latest create <microservice-name>